Contact Us -

 And when you join

-Now while Mike and Mary no longer live in the great state of Alaska, they both grew up in Alaska, they met and were married in Anchorage, and both their children, Nikki and Christopher, were born in Anchorage hospitals.
+Now while Mike and Mary no longer live in Anchorage, they both grew up, met and were married in Anchorage, and both their children, Nikki and Christopher, were born in Anchorage hospitals.